lone-cloud/stable-ui/README.md

 # stable-ui 🔥
-This is a forked version of Stable UI designed to be used with A1111 compatible API's optimized for use in KoboldCpp.
+This is a forked version of Stable UI designed to be used with A1111 compatible API's optimized for use in **[KoboldCpp](https://github.com/LostRuins/koboldcpp).**
-It is no longer compatible with AI Horde, for the AI Horde version check the original repository.
+It is no longer compatible with AI Horde, for the AI Horde version check the original StableUI repository.
 -----
-[Stable UI](https://aqualxx.github.io/stable-ui/) is a web user interface designed to generate, save, and view images using Stable Diffusion, with the goal being able to provide Stable Diffusion to anyone for 100% free.
+StableUI is a web user interface designed to generate, save, and view images using Stable Diffusion, with the goal being able to provide Stable Diffusion to anyone for 100% free.

-This is achieved using [Stable Horde](https://stablehorde.net/), a crowdsourced distributed cluster of Stable Diffusion workers, which makes this tool available for anyone to use regardless if they don't have the processing power to run Stable Diffusion themselves.
+This is achieved using KoboldCpp, which allows for image generation via it's integrated stable-diffusion.cpp backend.

 <p align="center">
   <img src="https://github.com/aqualxx/stable-ui/blob/main/doc/generate_showcase.png" style="width: 100%" />